akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He paused.
 The hall grew quiet.

-“But is it to be for this son Godfrey — the one who studied under my own roof — having neither land, nor title, nor marriage.
+“But is it to be for this son Godfrey, the one who studied under my own roof, having neither land, nor title, nor marriage.
 He has naught but your name.
 The canons ask me, my lord.
 I ask you.
 What do you mean to do for him?”

 Henry’s face went still.
 His fingers, which had been drumming on the oak, stopped.